brandaid/dashboard/README.md

 You'll need node JS for the project.
 You can install node at: https://nodejs.org/en/blog/release/v0.10.36/

-This should install node and NPM.
+This will install node and NPM.

 # Installation
 To get started.
 Clone the repository.